-Jamie Yu, '15, is an attorney at Robert W. Baird & Co.
+Jamie Yu, '15, is associate general counsel at Robert W. Baird & Co.
 Incorporated and serves as secretary of the Board of Directors of PianoArts North American Competition and is on the advisory council for the Marquette Institute for Women's Leadership.

-Griselda Aldrete, '17, is the President and CEO of Hispanic Professionals of Greater Milwaukee (HPGM) and an adjunct instructor at Marquette University.
+Griselda Aldrete, '17, is the Executive Director od the Fire and Police Commission for the City of Milwaukee.
 In 2015, she was selected as a U.S. Delegate for the British American Project and named one of Wisconsin’s top 48 most powerful Latinos.
-She is one of 47 U.S. delegates to the German Marshall Fund of the United States.
+In 2018, she was one of 47 U.S. delegates to the German Marshall Fund of the United States.